noahlvb/retsigam2/README.md

 # Retsigam2
 ###### completely intergrated administration and managment system for Sudbury schools
 Retsigam is a web application that is made to digitalise various portions of sudbury schools like JC, Schoolmeetings and the laws of the school.
-Every person will have access to various portions of the system based on there in school function and will be able to do there work entirely in Retsigam.
-This way all everybody will have access to the right information at the right moment and procedures within the school can enforced more easily.
+Every person will have access to various portions of the system based on there function in the school and will be able to do there work entirely in Retsigam.
+This way everybody will have access to the right information at the right time and this way procedures within the school can enforced more easily.

-Futures currently being developed / implemented:
+Features currently being developed / implemented:

 - [ ] JC -- IN CONSTRUCTION
 - - [x] Subcommittees